HOW TO FIND THE BEST FOOD IN JAPAN

 Indian food with the world's biggest naan in the Mt.
 Fuji area because NOTHING was open after 8pm when we arrived.
 Also, a massive burger in Fuji, because I'm human.

-The Japanese know what the fuck they're doing.
+The Japanese are masters of pleasing the palate.
 Even 7/11 and Lawson's had it going on with their endless onigiri selection.
 My favorite being the bacon wrapped one with soy sauce rice.

 If you're going to Japan, it's clear you're going to be well fed.
 If you don't have a guide or can't stand walking, which you'll ultimately regret, definitely use Tabélog to see which places the Japanese prefer.